gleechi/gleechi.github.io/pages/1.1.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_Controller.ReleaseGesture

-Release a gesture on a hand
+Release a gesture on a hand.

 | _int_ |avatarID|The avatar to release a grasp for.|
 |[*VG_HandSide*](#vg_handside) | side|The hand which to release the grasp for.|